gramineproject/examples/scikit-learn-intelex/README.md

 Run `make SGX=1` (non-debug) or `make SGX=1 DEBUG=1` (debug) in the directory.

-# Run Intel(R) Extension for Scikit-learn* with Gramine
+# Run Intel(R) Extension for Scikit-learn with Gramine

-Here's an example of running Intel(R) Extension for Scikit-learn* scripts under Gramine:

 Without SGX: